Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Simulation study

-We examine the performance of the MLE under two different data generating processes (DGP's) for the covariate $X_{t}$. \begin{lyxlist}{00.00.0000} \item [{DGP1}] $\rho\left(u\right)=0.5$ and $\sigma\left(u\right)=1$ so that $X_{n,t}=X_{t}$ is strictly stationary. \item [{DGP2}] $\rho\left(u\right)=0.5-0.4\cos\left(\pi u\right)$ and $\sigma\left(u\right)=1+0.5\cos\left(2\pi u\right)$ so that $X_{n,t}$ is locally stationary. \end{lyxlist} Table \ref{tab: tvparx1-1} reports the over-all performance of the estimators in terms of integrated squared bias, variance, MSE and MADE.
-The table shows that the variance of the local linear estimators is slightly smaller than the one of the local constant estimator.
-Otherwise, the performance of the estimators are similar.
-Overall, we find that the performance of the local linear estimator for DGP2 is better than the one for DGP1.
-Finally, similar to the case of the tvARCH model, the local linear estimator again enjoys better performance near the boundaries; we leave out the plots to save space.
+Table \ref{tab: tvparx1-1} reports the over-all performance of the estimators in terms of integrated squared bias, variance, MSE and MADE.
+The table shows that, in all sample sizes, the local linear estimator behaves well for both DGP1 and DGP2.
+All bias, variance, and MADE decrease as the sample size increases.
+Finally, similar to the case of the tvARCH model, the local linear estimator performs well near the boundaries; we leave out these results since they are similar to the ones reported for the tv-ARCH model above.